orendain/DemeoMods/README.md

 - Flash Bomb area coverage changed from 3x3 to 5x5
 - Poison Bomb and Flash Bomb do not break Sneak
 - A NEW ranged Poison attack card that can't miss, can backstab, and is reusable every 3 rounds
+- All attacks have 50% chance to heal you for 1 (if hurt)
-- 50% chance that attacks heal you for 1 or critical hits heal you for 2 (if hurt)
+- Critical hits heal you for 1 and have 50% chance to heal you for 2 (if hurt)
 - Sneaking now adds damage to normal melee and ranged Poison attacks
 - Critical hits reduce ranged Poison attack cooldown by 1.
 Also regain 1 Action Point if not last action
 - Critical hits on LAST action gain Invisibility that lasts until the end of the NEXT round